Biffenx/42sh/README.md

 - [ ] Fc carbage.
 Rewrite the whole built-in.
 - [x] Line edition with command including newlines.
 - [ ] History exclamation expanded even if inside single quotes.
+- [ ] Lexer does not recognize specified fd ie. 2> and 2>&1.
 	- [ ] Redirection with specified fd ie. 2> does not work.
 	- [ ] Redireciton with multiple specified fd ie. 2>&1 does not work.